sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

     c:\out\sales\Report.PDF          -> /Outbox/report.pdf
     c:\out\sales\18\Jan\Outcome.PDF  -> /Outbox/outcome.pdf

-In the following sections you will find detailed information for each of the available actions.
+In the following sections, you will find detailed information for each of the available actions.

 no-action